Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/hasserieslines/_index.md

 ---
 title: hasSeriesLines
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/hasserieslines/
+url: /php-java/aspose.slides/chartseries/hasserieslines/
 ---

-## hasSeriesLines()  function
+## hasSeriesLines()  method

  Determines whether there are series lines for this series and kindred series.
  This is the property not only of this series but of all series of parent series